-In the year 210 BCE emperor Shi Huangti died on a journey through the realm.
+In the year 210 BCE emperor Shi Huangdi died on a journey through the realm.
 The people were told that these trips were designed for the inspection of the empire but later evidence suggests that the emperor was looking for an elixir of immortality.
-In his later years, Shi Huangti became obsessed with death and the hope of eternal life.
-In constant fear of assassination, it is said, he never slept in the same room of his palace two nights consecutively and he ordered the construction of his elaborate tomb (including his terracotta warriors) early on in his reign.
+In his later years, Shi Huangdi became obsessed with death and the hope of eternal life.
+In constant fear of assassination, it is said, he never slept in the same room of his palace two nights consecutively and he ordered the construction of his elaborate tomb (including his Terracotta Army of 8,000 warriors) early on in his reign.
 The cause of his death is still unknown.

 Legacy of the Qin Dynasty

 As mentioned previously, Legalism had a lasting effect on the entirety of Chinese history.
 The Qin Dynasty created the standard of bureaucratic government and the Legalistic policies first initiated by the Qin are still seen in China today.
 In addition, the dynasty left a wonder of ancient artwork: the Terracotta Army in Xi'an.
 This tomb reflects the character of the Chinese emperor and his unending desire to be immortal.
 The terracotta army also exemplifies what Chinese society at that time was able to produce once it had been formed as a state.
 The most famous legacy left by the Qin is The Great Wall of China.
 Although the present structure does not date from the Qin Dynasty, it was begun under Shi Huangdi, as was the Grand Canal, and the roads which today link the cities of China and the countryside.
 The Qin did more than just found a dynasty in China: they brought a continent together.